GuidesEmployee experience

 3. Set expectations early and often

 Managers can take advantage of the hiring process to set expectations early.
 The job description should detail specific performance expectations.
-You can also ask the candidate some unique and creative interview questions to help you determine if they are right for the role and can meet the job requirements.
+You can also ask the candidate some unique and creative to help you determine if they are right for the role and can meet the job requirements.

 4. Minimize confusion by making expectations clear